Dictionary » Negative Words » Emotional – Meaning, Definition, Synonyms and Antonyms

 Etymology

-The word “emotional” comes from the noun “emotion,” which stems from the Latin “emovere,” meaning “to move out” or “to stir up.”
+The word “emotional” comes from the noun “emotion,” which traces back to the Latin “emovere,” meaning “to move out” or “to stir up.”
 The suffix “-al” forms adjectives, making “emotional” mean “related to emotion.”
-The word first appeared in English in the 17th century but became more widely used in the 19th century as psychology developed.
+The term entered English in the 17th century and gained wider use in the 19th century as psychological and emotional vocabulary expanded.

 Example Sentences